What is Crowdfunding?

 In 2015 alone, it was estimated that more money was raised through crowdfunding than via venture capital firms!
 Given that sharing and payment taking in today’s internet economy is easy, raising a significant amount of money can be much faster today than it used to be.

 What can you use crowdfunding for?
 Initially the method was used to raise money for creative and charitable projects.
-But crowdfunding for small business is becoming increasingly popular.
+But crowdfunding to start a small business is becoming increasingly popular.

 A major benefit of crowdfunding in the very beginning is that later on, you can present serious investors with solid proof that people believe in your vision.
 Moreover, a crowdfunder can ensure you have raised capital to meet initial small business challenges and start-up costs like general liability insurance costs, accounting and marketing expenses.